Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 The path that you take to compile your legislative history depends on the amount of information that you already know about the bill that enacted the statutory language.
 Choose one of the options below to start your research.

-If the bill's caption states that a revision, correction, or addition was "nonsubstantive," this means that the bill was part of the statutory revision program.
-You will need to review the statute's Prior Laws and research an earlier bill to determine the legislative history.
+If a bill's caption states that a revision, correction, or addition was "nonsubstantive," this means that the bill was part of the statutory revision program and you will need to research a different bill to determine legislative history.